-This $4 billion, three phase, infrastructure project will deliver powerful economic benefits to the Province, as outlined in “Prairie Prosperity”, a recent report released by Western Economic Diversification Canada.
+This three phase infrastructure project will deliver powerful economic benefits to the Province, as outlined in “Prairie Prosperity”, a recent report released by Western Economic Diversification Canada.

 - An estimated $35.5-$83 Billion increase in the Province’s Gross Domestic Project over the next 50 years.